This post may contain affiliate links. Read our disclosure policy here.

 While many recipes use Mozzarella as the cheese base, I personally love the added sharpness of Monterrey Jack Cheese.

 By all means, if you don’t have Monterrey Jack, use Mozzarella.
 You’ll definitely want to use a cheese that melts easily for this recipe -and yes, you can use the grated Italian blends you find at the grocery.
+Do you love feta?
+Then check this baked pasta spaghetti too!

-What pasta is best for Chicken Casserole
+What pasta is best?

-I love using penne pasta in this baked chicken cordon bleu casserole because the Alfredo sauce and added seasoning often get trapped inside the penne, so I feel like it’s extra flavor in every bite.
+I love using penne pasta in this baked chicken cordon bleu pasta because the Alfredo sauce and added seasoning often get trapped inside the penne, so I feel like it’s extra flavor in every bite.

 What I love about this dinner recipe is that I can easily put to use that bit of chicken that’s leftover from the week, any deli ham that wasn’t used in lunches… you get the idea.